zincio/apidocs/source/includes/_products.md

-results.image | String | A link to an image of the search result results.price | Number | The price of the item. results.product_details | Number | Additional data about product if any was found.
+results.image | String | A link to an image of the search result results.price | Number | The price of the item. results.product_details | Number | Additional data about product if any was found. results.addon | Boolean | Will be true if the best offer (aka BuyBox) is an addon.
+Rarely, this field will not be returned which simply means we were unable to determine addon status in timely manner.
 ## Realtime Details

 > Example realtime details request